Apemb/blog/_drafts/PBD_Diamond_Kata.md

         mirror s = s ++ (reverse s)
      in mirror (map mirror diagonal)
 ```
-## The final property : no duplication on the central column (or line)
+## The last property : no duplication on the central column (or line)
 Since things are simple enough, we can aggregate the fourth and fifth properties into one:
 - The central line and column of the pattern are not duplicated, meaning that the top half of the pattern is 1 line shorter than the bottom half, and the left half of the pattern is 1 column shorter than the right half.

-A very straightforward way to state that this property is the following:
+An even better way very to state that this property is the following:
 - Given that all the previous properties hold, the number of lines and the number of columns in the pattern should be odd, not even.
 Precisely, it should be equal to _2l-1_ where _l_ is the length of the sequence {A,B,C,…,_m_} and _m_ is the maximum letter of the pattern.

 ```Haskell